 China is booming – rapid modernization, improved infrastructure, tourism campaigns and the Olympics in 2008 have all helped to open this vast country up to the mass travel market.
-China is a fascinating destination but also one of the biggest culture shocks in terms of the language, food and culture.
-From exploring bustling cities like Beijing and Shanghai to visiting more spectacular remote regions there are lots of places to see.
+China is a fascinating destination with bustling cities like Beijing and Shanghai, spectacular sights and also amazing food.
+Get travel ideas for China and plan a break today.

 Get information, tips, itineraries and inspiration for visiting China.